smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 - Deploy SmartCity Application

 ### Clusters Setup
-In the step, cluster provider will be created and clusters will be registred in the EMCO.
+In the step, cluster provider will be created and clusters will be registered in the EMCO.

 1. After [EMCO Installation With OpenNESS Flavor](#emco-installation), logon to the EMCO server and maker sure that Harbor and EMCO microservices are in running status.